All News

 A federal grant will provide a big boost to a new program spearheaded by Jones Valley Teaching Farm that’s designed to help expand the local food system and nurture community farming in Birmingham’s urban neighborhoods.
 The three-year grant from the U.S. Department of Agriculture (USDA) will bolster Jones Valley’s Good Community Food Program, an education and training initiative to […]

-Many folks may not view parks and nature trails as pivotal tools for economic development.
-But a recent report prepared for the Alabama Innovation Commission hails Alabama’s abundant natural resources as a potential magnet for making the state more attractive for drawing advanced industries, and attracting the skilled workforce those businesses need.
-According to the report by the […]
+Many folks may not view parks and nature trails as pivotal tools for economic development, but a recent report hails Alabama’s natural resources as a magnet for recruitment.

 Birders from across the region are converging this weekend in west Alabama for the return of the Black Belt Birding Festival – back after a year’s hiatus because of the COVID-19 pandemic.
 The pent-up demand from birders is obvious – the festival is a sellout – but don’t despair.
 There are free events, open to […]